ali-raheem/MacPi/README.md

 # MacPi
 Create macsec encrypted ethernet links automatically and transparently with minimal interaction.
 Intended to run between two Raspberry Pi's but should work on any OS which supports MACsec.

+Aiming to be an opensource, cheap hardware, high security, easy to use bump in the wire solution.

 ## Running

 ### Setup